BrightstarDB/BrightstarDB/doc/src/Building_BrightstarDB.rst

     for BrightstarDB.
 This project can be found at ``installer\\installers.proj``.
     The project will build all of the libraries and documentation and then make MSI and NuGet packages.

+	..note:

+		Building the full installer solution requires all the pre-requisites listed above to be installed.
+It also requires that you have first restored NuGet dependencies in both the core solution and the tools solution as described in the sections above.